Department of Health

 • Invasive pneumococcal disease must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

-• There are currently two vaccines available for invasive pneumococcal disease.
+• There are currently two vaccines available to provide protection against invasive pneumococcal disease on the National Immunisation Program.

 • S. pneumoniae is one of the most common causes of bacterial meningitis, septicaemia and pneumonia worldwide.